SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 One very convenient tool when writing **programming code**, used for the execution of programs and many other operations related to programming, is an **integrated development environment**.

-This is a very simple example of an algorithm which finds smallest number in an array.
+This is a very simple example of an algorithm that finds the smallest number in an array.

 We will discuss arrays later.